RJB888/pokedex/spec.md

   - Retrieve all pokémon characters from the database
   - Store them in an array
   - Store them as objects with properties in my array.

+## Ordering the list

+- We want the list of characters to be ordered by ID.
+- Before we render the table rows, sort the array of characters by their IDs